AdityaPatadiya/healthcare_backend_with_UI/README.md

 12. access the telegram bot `https://t.me/API_RegisterBot`
 > [!IMPORTANT]
-    > This bot is just for testing purpose for this project only.
+> This bot is just a testing purpose for this project only.
+It won't send any notification future.

 13. run three server to test the full project:
     ```